Toccata-Lang/toccata/README.md

 Toccata
 =======

+Native fns have to have their inputs/outputs fully specified Top level C exprs have no result type
+There are no C defs
+If a native fn specifies a return type that has not been defined, that fn is it's constructor A native fn returns an Opaque type with the type num set, or an integer Remove SubString type

 Maybe/Nothing are just special cases of types, can be eliminated cond/either/and/or can be implemented using deferred redex superposition makes miniKanren trivial